viesturz/klipper-toolchanger/toolchanger.md

   #  params_input_shaper_freq_x: 100
   #  params_retract_mm: 8
 # t_command_restore_axis: XYZ
    # Which axis to restore with the T<n> command, see SELECT_TOOL for command for more info.
+# transfer_fan_speed: True
+  # When tre, fan speed is transferred during toolchange.
+When false, fan speeds are not changed during toolchange.
 ```

 # Gcodes